vistadataproject/nodeVISTA/setupDocker/README.md

 which has the CPRS/RPC Broker port, 9430, at 9330, the SSH port at 32 and FMQL at 9030.

-Note: you can login to the container with ssh (port 22 is open) using _ssh root@localhost -p 32_
+and you can login to the container with (mapping of port 22 to 32 to avoid clash with other SSH containers) ...

+> ssh root@localhost -p 32

 ## Connecting Clients